segmentio/segment-docs/src/personas/using-personas-data.md

 | [Iterable](/docs/connections/destinations/catalog/iterable/)   | Email Marketing |

-### Additional Personas Destinations

-In addition to the most popular Personas Destinations, Segment supports additional Destinations you can use in conjuction with Personas.
+In addition to the most popular Personas Destinations, Segment supports additional Destinations you can use in conjunction with Personas.
 These are the full lists of Destinations that are compatible with Personas:
 - [Personas Destinations (Event Type)](#Personas-Compatible-Destinations-Event-Type)
 - [Personas Destinations (List Type)](#Personas-Compatible-Destinations-List-Type)

 ## Personas Destination Types: Event vs. List

-### Overview
 There are two ways to send data to Personas Destinations: as **Events** and as **Lists**.

 **Event Destinations** receive data on a one by one, on a streaming basis as *events*, which are behaviors or traits tied to a user and a point in time.
 Every time a piece of data (track event, identify call, etc) is received in Segment — for example, from your website or your mobile app — Segment then sends this piece of data to the Destination right away.